 Developer Chris Lacy shared some exciting news on his blog: in the APK for the Google Clock app from the Android O Beta, he noticed there are hints that Google will add animation to the Clock icon.
 The XML file where he found the code shows that the icon will be capable of displaying the current hour, minute and second.
 There were also images included which show the different hands of the clock.
 These clues all point to a new animated clock icon for Android O - much like the one already present on iOS.

-We will keep you updated on what we find in the developer preview, so check back soon.
+What do you think of the new features?
 What features would you like to see in the next Android version?
-Will you be flashing the developer preview?